 Richard Vitale joined 1105 at its founding in 2006.
-He began his career in publishing with CBS Publishing (now Hachette Filipacchi USA), working in all areas of Finance and Accounting.
-Vitale was integrally involved in the acquisition and due diligence process when CBS acquired twelve consumer magazines from Ziff Davis, as well as in both the acquisition of the CBS Magazine portfolio by Diamandis Communications and eventual sale to Hachette.
+He began his career in publishing with CBS Publishing, working in all areas of Finance and Accounting.
+Vitale was integrally involved in the acquisition and due diligence process when CBS acquired twelve consumer magazines from Ziff Davis, as well as in both the acquisition of the CBS Magazine portfolio by Diamandis Communications and eventual sale to Hachette Filipacchi USA.
 He has also held senior financial management positions at Reed Elsevier, where he was the winner of the presidential award for meritorious service to the company, and Advanstar Communications.
 Vitale received a BBA in Accounting and MBA in Finance from Iona College.

 Mike Valenti was with one of the initial acquisitions of 1105 Media, 101communications LLC, where he was Senior Vice President, Human Resources.
 He joined 101 following a thirty-year career with the Los Angles Times, where he held numerous roles including management of circulation marketing and sales, customer service, single-copy sales, human resources, employee relations, and compensation and benefits.
 Valenti graduated from Iona College with a BA in Psychology.
 He is affiliated with the Society for Human Resources Management (SHRM).